 Effects can vary by hybrid and plant density.
 Yang et al. (2019) compared effects of shading during grain fill on two different hybrids at three different plant densities.
 When solar radiation was only reduced by 15%, yield impacts were similar across plant densities.
 As the degree of shading was increased, however; yield reductions were greater at higher plant densities.
 The two hybrids compared in the study also differed in their response to reduced light levels, with one hybrid consistently affected more than the other.
 At the 15% level of shading, yield of the more sensitive hybrid was reduced by 13-15% while the more tolerant hybrid did not have a significant reduction in yield (Table 1).

 A study conducted in 2018 in the California Central Valley found that total PAR was only reduced by 3.6% on average due to wildfire smoke, while the diffuse fraction increased by over 34% during the study period from mid-July to the end of August (Hemes et al., 2020).
 The predicted effect on corn was a 2.5% increase in photosynthesis, as the positive effect of more diffuse PAR exceeded the negative effect of reduced total PAR.
 However, under the smokiest conditions observed during the study period, photosynthesis was predicted to decline by over 8%.
-The authors of the study noted that it focused on ecosystem productivity, not crop yield, and that yield may not respond to increased diffuse PAR in the same way.
+The authors of the study noted that it focused on ecosystem productivity – which is a measure of the rate of total biomass generation in an ecosystem – and not crop yield specifically, and that yield may not respond to increased diffuse PAR in the same way.

 Another study in California focused on lake ecosystems found that wildfire smoke over a 55-day period in 2018 reduced PAR by 11% compared to the 2014-2017 average (Scordo et al., 2021).
 Ohio State University researchers compared photosynthetic photon flux density in June and July of 2021, a period marked by frequent smoke in the atmosphere, with the average of the previous 4 years and found that levels were reduced by 6-7% (Table 3).